koheimiya/checkpoint/README.md

     """ Compute the binomial coefficient. """

     def __init__(self, n: int, k: int):
-        # The upstream tasks and the other instance attributes are prepared here.
+        # Upstream tasks are prepared here.
-        # It thus recursively defines all the tasks we need to run this task,
-        # i.e., the entire upstream pipeline.
+        # Al attributes of a task with type `Task` are considered as the upstream tasks.
         if 0 < k < n:
             self.prev1 = Choose(n - 1, k - 1)
             self.prev2 = Choose(n - 1, k)
         elif k == 0 or k == n:
-            # We can just pass a value to a requirement slot directly without running tasks.
+            # We can just pass a value without computation in place of a task.
             self.prev1 = Const(0)
             self.prev2 = Const(1)
         else: